Setting Up Your Environment

 • your tools are consistent

-• your dependencies are controlled
+• your dependencies are documented

 • your workflow is repeatable